bartmars/Angular-code-challenge-EN/README.md

         - Toermotor
         - Chopper
         - Zijspan
-    - Possible subtypes for vehicle _scooter_:
+    [x] - Possible subtypes for vehicle _scooter_:
         - For _scooters_, the user cannot choose a subtype
-- (not implemented yet!)
-Implement license plate formatting as follows:
+- [ ] Implement license plate formatting as follows:
     - Insert a dash between the numbers and letters of the license plate.
 AA14BB then becomes AA-14-BB
     - For letter combinations of 4 characters: insert a dash after 2 characters.
 12AABB then becomes 12-AA-BB
-- Implement basic license plate validation:
+- [x] Implement basic license plate validation:
-    - Use the following library to implement license plate validation: https://www.npmjs.com/package/rdw-kenteken-check
-    - Is the entered value invalid?
+    [x] - Use the following library to implement license plate validation: https://www.npmjs.com/package/rdw-kenteken-check [x] - Is the entered value invalid?
 Then show the following error message (on-blur of the field): "Helaas is het ingevoerde kenteken niet geldig.
 Probeer het opnieuw."

 ### Technical requirements:
-- Split the html into logical Angular components
+- [x] Split the html into logical Angular components
-- Use Angular Reactive forms to build your form
+- [ ] Use Angular Reactive forms to build your form
-- Use NgRx to manage the data in the state and incorporate some effects
+- [ ] Use NgRx to manage the data in the state and incorporate some effects

 ## Conditions
 - To keep the challenge on a level playing field for all candidates, we expect you to spend no more than at minimum 2 and at maximum 4 hours on the challenge.
 Not finished with all requirements after 4 hours?
 No problem, just send in what you have.
 We find quality and an eye for details much more important than that you have realized all the requirements.